The Great People

 From Surprise to Victory – The Saga of Kargil!
 Read More »

-Mangal Pandey – The Pioneer of the 1857 Uprising
+Mangal Pandey: The Fierce Pioneer of the Great 1857 War of Independence

 The events that led up to the Indian Rebellion of 1857, commonly referred to as the “Sepoy Mutiny” and “India’s First War of Independence,” involved an Indian soldier named Mangal Pandey.
 His name has come to be linked to the insurrection of 1857.
 Mangal Pandey, a devout Brahmin by faith, served as a Sepoy (soldier)

-Mangal Pandey – The Pioneer of the 1857 Uprising Read More »
+Mangal Pandey: The Fierce Pioneer of the Great 1857 War of Independence Read More »